My Story: A Career in Progress

 I had always been interested in brain science and enjoyed reading about it.
-However, it wasn't until 2005 that I intimately understood the importance of how the brain impacts life and work.
+However, life presented me an opportunity to more intimately understand the importance of how the brain impacts life and work.
 In 2005, I was in an automobile accident and suffered traumatic brain injury.

-After finishing five months of physical therapy for a head and neck injury, I was finally diagnosed with having brain trauma.
-Still, I consider myself a lucky one.
-Since once this was identified, I found excellent treatment for the brain injury and have made a full recovery.
-It wasn't immediate.
-It took almost two more years.
-Yet, unlike many, I was able to find what I needed to reclaim my life.
+Despite excellent medical care for whiplash, the brain injury was not diagnosed until a full seven months after the accident.
+Still, I consider myself a lucky one because once it was identified, I found excellent treatment and have made a full recovery.
+This wasn't immediate, either.
+My recovery took almost two more years.
+Yet, unlike many, I was able to find the help I needed to reclaim my life.

 A primary component of my treatment was neurofeedback.
-This is biofeedback from an EEG to help the brain optimize functioning.
+This is biofeedback from and EEG to help the brain optimize functioning.
 It is used by NASA to train astronauts, by elite athletes, and on ADD, AD/HD children and adults -- just to name a few applications.
-Research findings include that AD/HD children treated with neurofeedabck have shown IQ increases from 10 - 23 points.
+Research findings include that AD/HD children treated with neurofeedback have shown IQ increases from 10 - 23 points.

 In time, my recovery was also accompanied by intensive professional learning.
 I've spent hundreds of hours in clinical training treating children and adults, taking workshops, and doing case consultations with mentors and master teachers in this field.
 I've been very fortunate to meet incredible people in both my professional and personal lives.
 Then in late 2011, I sat for the board exam for neurofeedback given by Biofeedback Certification International Alliance.
 After passing it with flying colors, I finally felt I had, in fact, recovered.